Rhona Brown leads Manchester CAT Psychological Services.

 Communicating about CAT

-Since 2014, I have looked after the Catalyse website and helped to promote the work of Catalyse through social media.
-I am now a member of the Catalyse Executive.
+Since 2014, I’ve looked after the Catalyse website and helped to promote the work of Catalyse through social media.
+I’m a member of the Catalyse Executive.

-Over the last few years I have also worked with The Association for Cognitive Analytic Therapy (ACAT), helping develop public awareness of cognitive analytic therapy through their social media.
-I am currently supporting ACAT with a public engagement initiative.
-As part of this work I helped to develop public engagement resources which are being piloted at https://www.engage.acat.org.uk
+Since 2016 I’ve also worked with The Association for Cognitive Analytic Therapy (ACAT), helping develop public awareness of cognitive analytic therapy through their social media.
+I went on to support ACAT with a public engagement initiative.
+This included consulting with Experts By Experience and alongside other colleagues, helping to develop public engagement resources piloted at https://www.engage.acat.org.uk.

 Outside of my therapist role